Fifty-Year History + Relentless Innovation.

 What makes Kids Plus special, what makes our practice family so unique and so proud, is the way we continue, every day and with every patient, to meet, learn, and grow together.

 Kids Plus Providers are hand-picked by the doctors already leading the practice, not just for their knowledge and skill but also for their dedication and compassion.
-That tradition, that emphasis on teaching and training and working to find the right fit for both our practice and our patients, defines Kids Plus.
+That history, that emphasis on teaching and training and working to find the right fit for both our practice and our patients, defines Kids Plus.
+As does our relentless passion for innovation, for constantly challenging and re-imagining what a pediatric practice is.
+And should be.

 Drs.
 Harvey Rubin, Lou Linarelli, and K.G.
 Pai launch the practice in Pleasant Hills, while also helping to create the Mercy Hospital Pediatric Residency Program.